particle-iot/docs/src/content/reference/datasheets/wi-fi/p2-datasheet.md

 {{!-- END do not edit content above, it is automatically generated 8bd904e1-0088-488c-9fbb-e695d7643949 --}}

+- On the P2, Pin RGBR (PA[30]) has a 10K hardware pull-up in the module because it's a trap pin that controls the behavior of the internal 1.1V regulator.
+This does not affect the RGB LED but could affect your design if you are repurposing this pin as GPIO.
+You must not hold this pin low at boot.

 ### ADC (Analog to Digital Converter)

 The P2 supports six ADC inputs.